What is potere in Italian?

-- It expresses the possibility to do something depending on external circumstances (as in “can” or “to be able to”)
+- It expresses the possibility of doing something depending on external circumstances (as in “can” or “to be able to”).

 Let’s look at some sentences to see when it’s suitable to use the verb potere.

-- To express the possibility to do something depending on external circumstances:
+- To express the possibility of doing something depending on external circumstances:

 Oggi piove, non possiamo andare al mare.

-Today is raining, we can’t go to the beach.
+Today it is raining, we can’t go to the beach.

 Marisa ha un forte mal di gola, non può parlare.